Altermagnetism and Superconductivity: A Short Historical Review: II. A tale of three

-At this point, it is helpful to clarify why conventional AFMs typically exhibit Kramers degeneracy $\varepsilon_{\sigma}(\pmb{k}) = \varepsilon_{\overline{\sigma}}(\pmb{k})$.
+At this point, it is helpful to clarify why conventional (or N\'{e}el) AFMs typically exhibit Kramers degeneracy $\varepsilon_{\sigma}(\mathbf{k}) = \varepsilon_{\overline{\sigma}}(\mathbf{k})$ ($\overline{\sigma}$ represent the opposite of $\sigma$).
 This spin degeneracy arises from two fundamental symmetries \citep{Smejkal2022-1}.
 The first one is $C^{(s)}_{2\perp}$ followed by $\mathcal{P}$ as shown in Fig.\ref{fig:Fig-AM}(d).
-Together, this combined symmetry effectively mimic time-reversal symmetry $\mathcal{T}$, as the Bloch state now satisfies $\varepsilon_{\sigma}(\pmb{k}) = \varepsilon_{\overline{\sigma}}(-\pmb{k})$.
-Since collinear AFMs inherently posses an effective $\mathcal{P}$ as we just mentioned, the existence of both effective $\mathcal{P}$ and effective $\mathcal{T}$ guarantees that each Bloch state is doubly degenerated.
-The second symmetry involves the same $C^{(s)}_{2\perp}$ spin rotation, but followed by a fractional lattice translation $\pmb{\tau}$. connecting the two magnetic sublattices.
-While $\pmb{\tau}$ introduces only a phase factor to the Bloch state without changing the energy spectrum, this combined symmetry operation leads to Kramers degeneracy as shown in Fig.\ref{fig:Fig-AM}(e).
+Together, this combined symmetry effectively mimic $\mathcal{T}$, as the Bloch state now satisfies $\varepsilon_{\sigma}(\mathbf{k}) = \varepsilon_{\overline{\sigma}}(-\mathbf{k})$.
+Since collinear AFMs inherently posses an effective $\mathcal{P}$ as we just mentioned, in the absence of SOC, both effective $\mathcal{P}$ and effective $\mathcal{T}$ guarantees that each Bloch state is doubly degenerated.
+The second symmetry involves the same $C^{(s)}_{2\perp}$ spin rotation, but followed by a fractional lattice translation $\pmb{\tau}$ connecting the two magnetic sublattices.
+Because $\pmb{\tau}$ introduces only a phase factor to the Bloch state without changing the energy spectrum, this combined symmetry operation leads to Kramers degeneracy as shown in Fig.\ref{fig:Fig-AM}(e).
+Therefore, to realize nonrelativistic spin splitting, a collinear AFM must not possess $[C^{(s)}_{2\perp}||\mathcal{P}]$ or $[C^{(s)}_{2\perp}||\pmb{\tau}]$, where the transformation on the left and right sides of the double vertical bar acts in spin and spatial space, respectively.
+Since $C^{(s)}_{2\perp}$ flips the magnetic moments on all sublattices, this condition is equivalently stated as requiring that $\mathcal{P}$ or $\pmb{\tau}$ (if they exist) must belong to the subgroup interchanging the same sublattice.
+This rule serves as the symmetry criterion in screening AMs from collinear AFMs \citep{Smolyanyuk2024}.